simnova/ownercommunity/docusaurus/docs/sourcery/003-data-access-graphql.md

 ### Rules:
 - aggregate root graphql files should be found in the following path pattern: data-access/src/**/graphql/schema/types/
 - each file should correspond to an aggregate root
-- the file name should be kebob-cased and match the name of the aggregate root and should not be pluralized
+- the file name should be kebab-cased and match the name of the aggregate root
+- for multi-word aggregate roots, use kebab-case (e.g., 'user-profile.graphql' for 'UserProfile')
+- file names should not be pluralized
 - types defined in the graphql file should be prefixed with the name of the aggregate root and be PascalCased
 - fields should be camelCased
 - mutations should use verbs to describe the action